A Basic Guide to Using Duotrope

 Step 5: Report

 Once you receive a response, update the status of the submission through your Submissions Tracker*.

 Like the shampoo bottle says, "Rinse and repeat."
 Keep writing, keep submitting.
 Learn to shake off rejections and accept constructive criticism.
 Celebrate your acceptances.
 You'll have many more to come!

-* The Submissions Tracker is available to individual subscribers only.
+* The Submissions Tracker is available to individual subscribers and group members only.

 There's More on Tap...